alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 get what the degree represents through industry research instead.

 Although it worked out for me, I can easily see why someone would choose to go back.
-It's all about the weighting of each feature and my weights happen to end with not going back.
+It's easy to see how different weightings of each feature could change the decision.

 The common wisdom is that going from industry to PhD is straightforward after 1 year, and exponentially less likely afterwards.